chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 | `viewer`   | `identity_providers.list`   |
 | `editor`   | `identity_providers.list`   |
 | `owner`   | `identity_providers.create`, `identity_providers.list`, `identity_providers.update`, `identity_providers.delete`   |

-As with other capabilities, if an identity provider capability is granted to a parent IAM group, it is inherited on all child IAM groups.

 ## Backup accounts